Landing Spotlight – Cierva Cove

 Cierva Cove is a stunning cove that lays 6 nautical miles southeast of Cape Sterneck in Hughes Bay, along the west coast of Graham Land, Antarctica.
 It is named after Juan de la Cierva, a Spanish pilot, engineer, and inventor.

-This location is a protected Antarctic area, so we do not make landings on the peninsula here, but we can enjoy Cierva Cove regardless via Zodiac cruise and viewing from our ship.
+Cierva Cove is located in a protected Antarctic area, so we do not make landings on the peninsula here, but we can enjoy Cierva Cove regardless via Zodiac cruise and viewing from our ship.

 We often cruise by Base Primavera, an Argentinian research station located in Cierva Cove.
 This station was established in 1977, after being expanded from an earlier naval refuge built there in 1954.
 Located on the southwestern shore, the station operates only during the austral summer and we are not permitted to visit.
 Alongside the bright orange buildings of the station you might spot green grasses, moss and lichen – a rare sight in Antarctica.